Alberta Water Wells

 Click on the Print tab in the upper right hand area and follow the directions.

-Alberta Environment and Sustainable Resource Development (ESRD) staff will make corrections to reports if the person submitting the new or changed information is either the original driller, another driller working on the well, or the current owner of the property.
-Changes/additions can be e-mailed to email@example.com or faxed to (780) 427-1214.
-Be precise in describing the corrections/additions and the well's ID number and include a contact phone number.
+Alberta Environment and Parks (AEP) staff will make a correction to a report if the person submitting the new or changed information is either the original driller, another driller working on the well, or the current owner of the property.
+Changes/additions can be e-mailed to firstname.lastname@example.org .
+Be sure to include the GIC Well ID, contact phone number, and a precise description of the corrections/additions required.

-To obtain other groundwater related information please visit Alberta Environment and Sustainable Resource Development's Reports/Data website.
+To obtain other groundwater related information please visit the Alberta Environment and Park’s Reports/Data website.

 Help with printing